 - To validate an idea before testing

-- To determine the feasibility of idea
+- To determine the feasibility of the idea

-How prototypes improve the user experience?
+How does prototyping improve the user experience?

 Prototyping has become an indispensable factor of designing because of two main reasons:

-Prototypes help the designers to showcase the visualisation of the final product – its features, style, functions, theme and appearance through UX set up.
+Prototypes help the designers to showcase the visualisation of the final product – its features, style, functions, theme and appearance through UX set-up.

 “Today’s prototype is tomorrow’s success”